learn-co-curriculum/cssi-prework-intro-python/README.md

 >>> 'five' == 'five'
 True
 ```
 Most of our results are similar to what we learned about in JavaScript.
 Did you notice the second command though?
 In JavaScript `5=="5"` is true.
-JavaScript has type coercion, which means that when two different data types are compared in an operator, one will be forced to match the other's type.
+JavaScript has *type coercion*, which means that when two different data types are compared in an operator, one will be forced to match the other's type.
 In general, Python is much less forgiving when it comes to data types, so it is a great language to hold ourselves accountable for well-written code.

 ### Variables
 In Python we don't need to explicitly declare a variable with  'var'.
 The naming conventions are also different.
 In JavaScript, use camelCase.
 In Python, use all lowercase letters.
-Variable names can not have spaces but instead use underscores this_style_is_called_snake_case.
+Variable names can not have spaces but instead use underscores: this_style_is_called_snake_case.
 ```
 > my_variable = 15
 > my_variable + 10